ALEPH-QUANTUM/qkd-sim/docs/metrics.md

 - Low QBER -> channel likely uncompromised
 - High QBER -> noise or active eavesdropping

-This simulator treats QBER as a **decision signal**, not a physical measurement.
+This simulator treats QBER as a decision signal.

 ---